Imma76/note-app/README.md

 **TO START THE APP**🦵
+1. type "npm i" to install dependencies

-type "npm run dev" on your terminal
+2. type "npm run dev" on your terminal

 **EXISTING ROUTES**
 1. notes/all_notes (fetched all the notes in the db)📜